CodeBlastr/SYSTEM/README.md

 # Welcome to Zuha
 A collection of ever expanding functionality to rapidly build new sites.

+Including content management, project management, invoicing, customer relationship management (CRM), ecommerce, multi-user blogs, social networking, video recording, and even more.

 Built on an MVC framework (CakePHP).

 ## Installation